Frequently Asked Questions about CorCare

 What programs and services are included in Phase one of the CorCare implementation?

-Programs and services delivered by NLHS, including Family Care Teams, will be required to use CorCare for patient documentation as part of phase one, starting in April 2026.
+All programs and services delivered by NL Health Services, including Family Care Teams, will transition to CorCare starting in April 2026.

 If I am outside NLHS, will it be mandatory to transition to CorCare or will I have my choice of solutions (including continuing to use paper)?

-While there is no discussion at this time to make it mandatory to transition to the full CorCare solution, use of some of the CorCare functionality through EpicCare Link may be mandatory at some point.
+While there is no discussion at this time to make it mandatory to transition to CorCare, use of some of the CorCare functions through EpicCare Link may be necessary to access patient information in NL Health Services.

-Community clinicians using Med Access and working in private clinics will remain on their own instances of Med Access.
-Community clinicians will have the ability to communicate with NLHS clinics through EpicCare Link.
+Community clinicians using Med Access and working in clinics outside NLHS will remain on their own instances of Med Access.
+Community clinicians will have the ability to communicate with NL Health Services clinics through EpicCare Link.

-Will I have the option of joining CorCare?
+Will I have the option of using CorCare?

 For specialists who use Med Access in their private community practice (ENT, psychiatry, OB/GYN, dermatology), and also use Meditech in the hospital, is the plan for those community physicians to switch from Med Access to CorCare?
 Or will physicians who work in hospitals and the community have to use both systems?

-Specialists who work in both a NLHS facility and a private clinic will use the full CorCare solution when working within NLHS, and for the time being will use Med Access and EpicCare Link when in their private clinic.
+Specialists who work in both NL Health Services’ facilities and a clinic outside NLHS will use CorCare (Hyperspace) when working within NL Health Services and will use Med Access and EpicCare Link when in their private clinic

 How are community clinicians engaged in the current planning process?

-Clinician representatives from all practice settings and remuneration categories are involved in the design and decision-making working groups.
-Clinicians who are part of the phase one go-live will, over the next year, participate in CorCare readiness activities, including workflow dress rehearsal, classroom training, post-class exercises and user settings labs.
+Clinician representatives from all practice settings and remuneration categories are involved in the design and decision-making working groups for CorCare.
+Clinicians who are part of the phase one go-live will, over the next year, participate in CorCare readiness activities, including training opportunities.

 Will CorCare reduce the information silos that clinicians in the community need to access?

-The implementation of phase one of CorCare will reduce some silos for community clinicians.
-A community clinician accessing CorCare through EpicCare Link will have the ability to view patient information across any of their encounters in NLHS.
+Phase one of CorCare will reduce some silos for community clinicians.
+A community clinician accessing CorCare through EpicCare Link will have the ability to view patient information across any of their encounters with NL Health Services through EpicCare Link.

 CorCare is reducing the number of applications where patient information currently resides (for example, the consolidation of three Provincial MediTech systems and CRMS).
 Additionally, patient information such as imaging, labs and referrals, many of which were paper based in NLHS, will now be visible electronically as they move through their respective stages to completion.